Skip to Main Content

 Overview

-Based on the most recent data from GLOBOCAN, an estimated 2.2 million infection-attributable cancer cases were diagnosed in 2018.
+Based on the most recent data from GLOBOCAN, an estimated 2.3 million infection-attributable cancer cases were diagnosed in 2020.
 Additionally, there is some evidence suggesting that multiple infections (e.g., co-infection) may also play a significant role in cancer initiation, development, and progression.
-Our knowledge of the underlying mechanisms of cancer induction by infectious agents (either independently or together), interactions between the environment and host genetics, and potential roles of cofactors (known and unknown) is limited and warrants further elucidation.
+Our knowledge of the underlying mechanisms of cancer induction by infectious agents (either independently or in combination), interactions between the environment and host genetics, and potential roles of cofactors (known and unknown) is limited and warrants further elucidation.
 Moreover, technological advances have led to the discovery of previously unknown and unsuspected oncogenic infections in recent years, prompting the idea that additional infection-associated cancers might still be discovered.

-Epidemiologic studies could play important roles in answering both old and new questions, which could augment current knowledge and open new areas of research in infectious agents and cancer.
-Understanding the role of infection in cancer may result in discoveries that lead to better diagnosis, prevention, and treatment of cancers, particularly in countries with limited resources.
+Epidemiologic studies play important roles in answering both old and new questions, which augment current knowledge and open new areas of research in infectious agents and cancer.
+Understanding the role of infection in cancer may result in discoveries that lead to better diagnosis, prevention, treatment of cancers, and increased survival, particularly in countries with limited resources.

 Global Infection-Related Data